tuiwidgets/tuiwidgets/doc/concepts.rst

            Logical structure

       - .. thumbnail:: stack-3d.png
-           :title: Layers in 3d view
+           :title: Layers in 3d view (click to zoom)
            :show_caption: True

 The direct children of a widget are stacked in a given order.